toolpath/syil/README.md

 Example MDI Command Without Inspection Report: G65 "PROBEXWEB" A54.12 B3.
 C-.5 Q0.

 Example MDI Command With Inspection Report: G65 "PROBEXWEB" A54.12 B3.
 C-.5 Q1.
+***

 ### PROBEYWEB

 The Probe Y Web macro probes two sides of the stock in the Y direction and calculates the center.

-`A` is the selected work coordinate(54-59 or 54.01-54.99).
+`A` is the selected work coordinate (54-59 or 54.01-54.99).
 `B` is the width of the stock.
 `C` is the distance the probe should move in Z below the edges of the stock.
 `Q` enables inspection reporting which pops up a calculated width after the routine finishes.
-The Probe should be roughly centered and above the stock before beginning.
+ - The Probe should be roughly centered and above the stock before beginning.

 ![probeYweb](images/probeYweb.png)

 _Figure 8.
 Probe Y Web Routine_

 | G Code | "Macro Name" | Macro Argument | Macro Argument | Macro Argument | Macro Argument |
 | --- | --- | --- | --- | --- | --- |
 | G65 | "PROBEYWEB" | A | B | C | Q |

 _Table 9.
 Probe Y Web Syntax_

 Example MDI Command Without Inspection Report: G65 "PROBEYWEB" A58.
 B2.
 C-.5 Q0.

 Example MDI Command With Inspection Report: G65 "PROBEYWEB" A58.
 B2.
 C-.5 Q1.
+***

 ### PROBECIRCULARBOSS

 The Probe Circular Boss macro probes 4 points of a circular boss and calculates the center.

-`A` is the selected work coordinate(54-59 or 54.01-54.99).
+`A` is the selected work coordinate (54-59 or 54.01-54.99).
 `B` is the diameter of the stock.
 `C` is the distance the probe should move in Z below the edges of the stock.
 `D` turns on a second
-`Q` enables inspection reporting which pops up a calculated diameter after the routine finishes.
-The Probe should be roughly centered and above the stock before beginning.
+`Q` enables inspection reporting, which pops up a calculated diameter after the routine finishes.
+ - The Probe should be roughly centered and above the stock before beginning.

 ![probeCircularBoss](images/probeCircularBoss.png)

 _Figure 9.
 Probe Circular Boss Routine_

 | G Code | "Macro Name" | Macro Argument | Macro Argument | Macro Argument | Macro Argument |
 | --- | --- | --- | --- | --- | --- |
 | G65 | "PROBECIRCULARBOSS" | A | B | C | Q |

 _Table 10.
 Probe Circular Boss Syntax_

 Example MDI Command Without Inspection Report: G65 "PROBECIRCULARBOSS" A54.01 B2.
 C-.5 Q0.

 Example MDI Command With Inspection Report: G65 "PROBECIRCULARBOSS" A54.01 B2.
 C-.5 Q1.
+***

 ### PROBEBORE

-The Probe Bore macro probes 4 points inside of a bore and calculates the center.
+The Probe Bore macro probes 4 points inside a bore and calculates the center.

-`A` is the selected work coordinate(54-59 or 54.01-54.99).
+`A` is the selected work coordinate (54-59 or 54.01-54.99).
 `B` is the diameter of the bore.
-`Q` enables inspection reporting which pops up a calculated diameter after the routine finishes.
+`Q` enables inspection reporting, which pops up a calculated diameter after the routine finishes.
-The Probe should be roughly centered and inside of the bore before beginning.
+ - The Probe should be roughly centered and inside the bore before beginning.

 ![probeBore](images/probeBore.png)

 _Figure 10.
 Probe Bore Routine_

 | G Code | "Macro Name" | Macro Argument | Macro Argument | Macro Argument |
 | --- | --- | --- | --- | --- |
 | G65 | "PROBEBORE" | A | B | Q |

 _Table 11.
 Probe Bore Syntax_

 Example MDI Command Without Inspection Reporting: G65 "PROBEBORE" A54.02 B1.
 Q0.

 Example MDI Command With Inspection Reporting: G65 "PROBEBORE" A54.02 B1.
 Q1.
+***

 ### PROBERECTANGULARBOSS

 The Probe Rectangular Boss macro probes all sides of the stock and calculates the center.

-`A` is the selected work coordinate(54-59 or 54.01-54.99).
+`A` is the selected work coordinate (54-59 or 54.01-54.99).
 `B` is the length of the boss in X
 `C` is the width of the boss in Y.
-`D` is the distance the probe should move in Z below the edges of the bodd and should be a negative value.
+`D` is the distance the probe should move in Z below the edges of the body and should be a negative value.
-`Q` enables inspection reporting which pops up a calculated length and width after the routine finishes.
+`Q` enables inspection reporting, which pops up a calculated length and width after the routine finishes.

-The Probe should be roughly centered and above the stock before beginning.
+ - The Probe should be roughly centered and above the stock before beginning.

 ![probeRectangularBoss](images/probeRectangularBoss.png)